Find Nursing Schools

 Public Public vs. Private

-The total student population at Rose State College is 6,722, which includes 2,450 full-time undergraduates.
+There are 6,722 students at RSC in total, 2,450 are full-time undergraduates.
 The school has a student-to-faculty ratio of 21 to 1.

-14% of RSC students take out loans to afford college costs.
-The average amount of student loans is $4,587 a year.
-RSC has a 3.6% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+20% of RSC students take out loans to afford college costs.
+The average amount of student loans is $4,324 a year.
+Students should know that the student default rate at this school is 13.7% which is higher than the national average of 10.8%.

 Public Public vs. Private